 I spent Sunday with Scott.
 We started by walking downtown and wandering around at the mall.
 Then we stopped for lunch at Asado, a new Mexican restaurant where the food was really good even if it was a little pricey.
 Then we went to the Cineplex and watched Drive Hard, an action-crime-comedy movie about a guy who takes a driving lesson and during the lesson robs a bank.
 The driving instructor ends up having to drive the get-away car to escape from the police and from mobsters who want their money — well, it gets a little complicated.

 After the movie we walked all the way to my former house.
 My folks weren’t there, so Scott and I went upstairs to my former room and… well, the rest is way too personal to talk about.

 After, my folks still weren’t there so we walked to Scott’s house.
 Scott’s folks were out but Josh was there, so the three of us played video games on Scott’s PS4.
 Their folks got home around five o’clock, and Scott’s mom asked if I could stay and have dinner with them.
 Even though I wanted to stay I still had some homework to finish, so Mr. Sanderson drove me back to Todd’s where I said goodbye to Scott and he kissed me, right there next to the car, in front of his dad.
-Of course, his folks knew we were boyfriends but this was the first time we’d kissed while one of his parents watched.
 Mr. Sanderson just grinned.
 Cool!